Santa Clara de Asís - Brief History

 Brief History of Santa Clara de Asís

-It was the intention of the padres to found another mission in pretty meadowland a few miles south of San Francisco Bay as soon as the San Francisco mission was well established.
-The mission of Santa Clara indeed was established …
+The Franciscan Padres intended to found another mission in pretty meadowland a few miles south of San Francisco Bay as soon as the San Francisco mission was well established.
+As expected, mission Santa Clara de Asís was established only three …

 Full Article